-Motivated by recent news, I sought scripture that might relate to our treatment of foreigners, refugees, and immigrants.
-Here are eight passages:
+Motivated by recent news, I sought scripture that relate to our treatment of foreigners, refugees, and immigrants.
+Here are nine passages:

 (1) Jesus’s warning about inviting the stranger into our homes